fernandacduarte/horizons/OBSERVATIONS.md

 held-out reservoir group — the cross-distribution claim holds, at the same margin as val.

-### test_id: wins 6 of 7 surfaces, but one catastrophic outlier flips the aggregate
+### test_id: leads the ex-outlier aggregate, but wins only 3 of 7 surfaces by count

 | method | all 7 | ex-FUNDO_DO_MAR (6) |
 |---|---|---|